Do Go On - 400 - The Millennium Dome Heist

 Big old JCB digger.

-Which is crazy because I've written JCB digger so many times in this report
+so many times in this report.

-and then today I was driving along and I saw a big yellow thing up ahead.
+I was driving along and I saw a big yellow thing up ahead.

 I was like, get fucked.

-Got close, saw JCB and I was like, ah!
+Saw JCB and I was like,

-And I wouldn't have taken a photo, but I was driving.
+and I would have taken a photo,

 Safety first.